Kareem Abdul-Jabbar is not usually in the GOAT debate in the NBA, as it is usually restricted to Michael Jordan and LeBron James, and rightfully so.

 The rulers are made of paper and are blank on the back.
 Additionally, these cards are very rare and are especially hard to find in good condition.

 Their shape, age, and packaging caused them to become brittle with age.

 Since these cards are so rare, they can be sold for upwards of $10,000.

-The two cards listed above are the only rookie cards that were made for Kareem Abdul-Jabbar.
+The two cards listed above are the only rookie cards made for Kareem Abdul-Jabbar.

 So, we are going to look at a second-year card of his.
 Also released by Topps, this card is valued at $186 when in PSA 8 condition.

-That is one of the biggest factors driving down the price of mint condition, second-year Kareem Abdul-Jabbar cards.
+That is one of the most significant factors driving down the price of mint condition, second-year Kareem Abdul-Jabbar cards.

-As one of the biggest legends of the game, it should be no surprise that Kareem Abdul Jabbar’s rookie cards are so valuable.
+As one of the game’s biggest legends, it should be no surprise that Kareem Abdul Jabbar’s rookie cards are so valuable.